Mental Health

 These activities are perfect for when you want to kill time productively:

-• Read: Dive into novels, self-help books, or educational articles.
+• Reading: Dive into novels, self-help books, or educational articles:

 • Online Courses: Platforms like Coursera or Skillshare offer lessons on everything from coding to cooking.

-• Practise New Languages: Apps like Duolingo make language learning fun and interactive.
+• Practising New Languages: Apps like Duolingo make language learning fun and interactive.

 Share your time with friends, family, or your community.